tmpfs/trucks/packages/plugin-write/README.md

 > Write output files to disc

-Writes the output files created by previous plugins to disc.
+Writes the output files created by the compiler plugins to disc.

 ## Install